LiveAboard

 Meemu Atoll

 Also known as Mulak Atoll of Mulakatolhu, Meemu Atoll is an administrative district of the Maldives of significant historical importance.
-There is a mosque on Kolhufushi island, but no Buddhist remains were ever food.
+There is a mosque on Kolhufushi island, but no Buddhist remains have ever been found.
 The flag-bearing Maldivian battleship Kalhu Oh Fummi’s wreck from 1570’s Maldives uprising against the Portuguese is located on the southeastern reef of Kolhuvaariyaafushi island.
 The islands of this atoll were greatly affected by the tsunami of 2004, with some islands having entire civilizations washed away, albeit there was no loss of life.

 Best time to Visit

 The Maldives enjoys a tropical climate comprising dry and wet seasons.
 The dry season is the best time to enjoy a cruise holiday as the humidity is relatively lower, with hardly any rain.
-November to April is ideally a good time for traveling to the Maldives.
+November to April is ideally a good time to travel to the Maldives.
 The weather remains clear for shore excursions and smooth sailing, which makes cruising through the Maldives during these months a fantastic experience.

 How to get to the Maldives